Coefficients#

 an_coeffs, an_freqs = fourier_tree.get_spectrum(force_mean=True)

-Note that while this takes significantly longer to compute, it gives us the precise coefficients, solely depending on the parameters.
+Unlike the FFT, this gives us the precise coefficients, solely depending on the parameters.
 We can verify this by comparing it to the previous results:

 Technical Details#